RowitchLab/Code_for_Cux2_Atf4_paper/README.md

-# Code for Cux2 and Atf4 paper
+# Analysis Code for Cux2 and Atf4 paper
 "DNA damage burden causes selective CUX2 neuron loss in neuroinflammation" "Expansion of outer cortical layer Cux2+ neurons required selective adaptations for DNA repair"

-# Analysis code for [Manuscript Title]

 This repository contains analysis scripts used to generate the results and figures reported in the associated manuscript.
 The code is provided for transparency and reproducibility and is not intended as a standalone software tool.